 Butter is one of the world’s supreme foods.
 Throughout most of human civilization, butter has been seen as a symbol of good living.
 It is an adored food and a staple in many cultures across the globe.

 It is believed that raw milk wasn’t actually consumed by people at this time due to uniform lactose intolerance in adults.
-The high amounts of milk fats found in the pottery suggest that people ate butter, cheese and yoghurt, rather than consuming raw milk.
+The high amounts of milk fats found in the pottery suggest that people ate butter, cheese, and yogurt, rather than consuming raw milk.

 In conventional amounts, butter does not have many known adverse health effects.
 However, consuming butter in large amounts may very well lead to weight gain and related health problems, particularly in the context of a high-calorie diet.